Radiation Shielding Design — NCRP 147 & AAPM TG-108 Calculations and Post-Installation Surveys

 Material specifications

-Lead sheet thickness, concrete density, and door/window shielding specs selected for safety and cost.
+Lead sheet thickness, concrete density and composition, and door/window shielding specifications — selected for regulatory adequacy and construction cost efficiency.

-On-site radiation surveys to confirm installed shielding meets regulatory limits in all occupied areas, with final documentation required before clinical operations begin.
+On-site radiation measurements after construction to verify installed shielding meets regulatory limits in all occupied areas adjacent to the imaging room.

 Certification letters

-Signed certification from a board-certified medical physicist — required for regulatory submissions and building permits.
+Signed certification from a board-certified medical physicist, required for state radiation-control program submissions and building permit close-out.

 Modalities we shield

-- PET/CT — combined gamma (from radiopharmaceuticals) and CT X-ray shielding
+- PET/CT — combined 511 keV gamma (from radiopharmaceuticals) and CT X-ray shielding per AAPM TG-108

-- MRI — RF shielding coordination, magnetic fringe-field zoning, and quench-vent review
+- MRI — RF shielding coordination, magnetic fringe-field mapping, and quench-vent review

-- Nuclear medicine — hot labs, injection rooms, imaging suites, and radiopharmaceutical therapy suites
+- Nuclear medicine — hot labs, injection rooms, imaging suites, and radiopharmaceutical therapy (RPT) suites

-- Fluoroscopy — extended exposure times and scatter patterns
+- Fluoroscopy — extended exposure-time and scatter-pattern considerations

 Regulatory framework